Where do snow leopards live?

 Mating between snow leopards occurs in late winter, around January to March and the cubs are born in summer, June to July.
 The mother finds a rocky den to have the cubs.

 The cubs are very cute.
 At first they are very tiny and almost black.
-They slowly become lighter and get the rosettes (the round marks on the fur) at about 2 months.
+When they are born they can’t see.
+They open their eyes about 3 weeks after birth.
+They are not able to walk until about 4 weeks of age so the mother carries them in her mouth.
+The rosettes (the round marks on their fur) come at about 2 months of age.

 At what age do the cubs leave the mother?